 i.
-The Committee on Academic Standards and Policy advises the Provost concerning curriculum, the course approval process across schools, the coordination of policy manuals across schools, and the coordination and communication of degree and program requirements.
-The Committee reviews all academic policies pertaining to students, addresses systemic advising issues, offers policy guidelines, coordinates student support across schools and develops new academic and co-curricular opportunities.
+The Committee on Academic Standards and Policy advises the Provost concerning curriculum, the course approval process across Academic Schools, the coordination of policy manuals across Academic Schools and the coordination and communication of degree and program requirements.
+The Committee reviews all academic policies pertaining to students, addresses systemic advising issues, offers policy guidelines, coordinates student support across Academic Schools and develops new academic and co-curricular opportunities.
 In addition, the Committee will review proposals to start new academic program units or conclude current ones.

 ii.
-The Committee is chaired by the Provost and composed of the Deans of Arts & Sciences, the Graduate School of Arts & Sciences, Heller, IBS, the VP of the Rabb School and six faculty.
-One faculty member will be selected from each Division in Arts & Sciences iii.
+The Committee is chaired by the Provost and composed of the Academic Deans, the Vice President of the Rabb School, and four faculty.
+One faculty member will be selected from each Academic School.
+The committee will meet at least monthly.

+iii.
 Any subcommittee formed in this committee must include at least two faculty members.